-MUSIC 103 - 3 Units Exploring the World of Music (Same as Humanities 103)
+MUSIC 103 - 3 Units Exploring the World of Music

 An introduction to selected classical and folk musics of the Americas, Europe, Near-Middle-Far East, Southeast Asia, sub-Saharan Africa and Oceania.
 Filmed, videotaped and audiorecorded examples introduce the student to instrumental and vocal techniques, musical structures and performance contexts.
 Interactions between music cultures will be included.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU; UC.